CodeHubApp/CodeHub-Push/README.md

 CodeHub
 -----------

-[CodeHub](https://github.com/thedillonb/CodeHub) is an iOS application that I also created.
-The application is designed using Xamarin.iOS (C#) and is currently avaiable in the [iTunes store](https://itunes.apple.com/us/app/codehub-github-for-ios/id707173885?mt=8).
+[CodeHub](https://github.com/thedillonb/CodeHub) is an iOS application that is created and designed using Xamarin.iOS (C#) and is currently available in the [iTunes store](https://itunes.apple.com/us/app/codehub-github-for-ios/id707173885?mt=8).

 Licence